 relationship to the next level" and enjoy the wonderful sport of

 Late in 2007, John and Brenda bought out the remaining portion of the

 original resort and Pat took a much deserved retirement that will enable her

 to spend more time fishing and enjoying the lake.

-and Alyssa) are here to serve you and make your vacation as pleasurable and
+John and Brenda are here to serve you and make your vacation as pleasurable